Hunter Dickinson: Senior (2019–20)

-By late January 2020, Dickinson was ranked 37th (behind Timberlake at 31), but he got a chance to go head-to-head against the number one ranked Evan Mobley and his Rancho Christian team.
-Dickinson outscored him 28-22 and led DeMatha to a 72-65 victory at the January 21, 2020 Hoophall Classic.
-Dickinson and Timberlake led DeMatha to a 70-56 WCAC championship game victory over the Roach-led Paul VI Catholic High School.
-Dickinson earned 2020 All-Met Player of the Year and WCAC Player of the Year honors, and was named Maryland Gatorade Player of the Year for his success in basketball and academics, and his exemplary character.
-He graduated as a three-time first-team All-WCAC selection.
-Dickinson was invited to play in the Jordan Brand Classic.
+By late January 2020, Dickinson was ranked 37th (behind Timberlake at 31).
+On January 21, however, he had the chance to go head-to-head against number-one-ranked Evan Mobley while playing Rancho Christian at the Hoophall Classic.
+Dickinson outscored Mobley 28–22 and led DeMatha to a 72–65 victory.
+On February 11, 2020, he recorded 40 points, nine rebounds and three blocks in a 71–63 win over St. John's College High School.
+Dickinson and Timberlake led DeMatha to a 70–56 WCAC championship-game victory over the Roach-led Paul VI Catholic High School.
+Dickinson earned 2020 All-Met Player of the Year and WCAC Player of the Year honors, and graduated as a three-time first-team All-WCAC selection.
 He was joined on the All-Met first team by Roach, Timberlake, Corey Dyches, Trevor Keels, Benny Williams, Avery Ford, Xavier Lipscomb, Ronald Polite and future teammate Terrance Williams.
-By April 17 when he signed his National Letter of Intent with Michigan he was ranked 32nd overall and 6th at the center position, according to 247Sports.
-He joined a Michigan frontline that some thought would return sophomore Colin Castleton and 5th-year Austin Davis (2016 Mr. Basketball of Michigan runner-up).
-However, on April 9, Castleton (who had lost the role as Jon Teske's backup to Davis) decided to enter the transfer portal.
-Castleton committed to Florida on April 26.
+He was named Maryland Gatorade Player of the Year for his success in basketball and academics, and his exemplary character.
+Dickinson was invited to play in the 2020 Jordan Brand Classic, which was cancelled due to the Coronavirus.
+Despite not making a three-pointer in November and December 2019, Dickinson shot 40 percent from three-point range during his senior year.
+As a senior, Dickinson averaged 18.1 points, 10.3 rebounds, 3.8 assists and 2.1 blocks per game, leading his team to a WCAC title.